-To provide the public facilities and services needed to serve the existing population and new growth.
+To provide the public facilities and services needed to serve the existing population and new growth needed to serve the people that live in and visit San Diego.

-Introduction
+Introduction and Background

-The Public Facilities, Services and Safety (Public Facilities) Element addresses facilities and services that are publicly managed, and have a direct influence on the location of land uses.
-These include Fire-Rescue, Police, Wastewater, Storm Water, Water Infrastructure, Waste Management, Libraries, Schools, Information Infrastructure, Disaster Preparedness, and Seismic Safety.
-The policies within the Public Facilities Element also apply to transportation improvements and park and recreation facilities and services with additional guidance from the Mobility Element and the Recreation Element.
+The Public Facilities, Services and Safety (Public Facilities) Element addresses facilities and services that are publiclymanaged, and have a direct influence on the location of land uses.
+The City of San Diego has a comprehensive network of public spaces and facilities that provide important services to the City.
+Expanding public spaces and facilities to meet the growing needs of the City is critical to providing a high quality of life.
+These include Fire-Rescue, Police, Wastewater, Storm Water, Water-Infrastructure, Waste Management, Libraries, Schools, Information Infrastructure, Disaster Preparedness, and Seismic Safety.
+These facilities include those owned and managed by the City, such as police and fire facilities, parks and recreational spaces, libraries, stormwater and wastewater infrastructure, information infrastructure, disaster preparedness and infrastructure related to seismic safety.
+Other facilities are ones that the City funds or supports, such as schools and healthcare facilities.
+The policies within the Public Facilities, Services and Safety Element (Public Facilities Element) also apply to transportation improvements and park and recreation facilities and services with additional guidance from the Mobility Element and the Recreation Element.
 The Conservation Element addresses the management, preservation, and utilization of natural resources.
-The Public Facilities and Conservation Element together provide policy on both facility infrastructure and management of vital resources such as water and energy.
+The Public Facilities and Conservation Element together provide policy on both facility infrastructure and management of vital resources such as waterand energy.